Swiss banks fret over sanctions risk to wealth business

 August Benz, deputy head of the SBA, raised concerns about Switzerland’s rapid adoption of sanctions.

-“Switzerland must examine if it needs to have its own sanctions policy.”

-The Swiss economy ministry said that as of mid-August, the value of frozen Russian financial assets, real estate, luxury vehicles and works of art was 7.1 billion Swiss francs ($8.33 billion).
+The Swiss economy ministry said that as of mid-August, the value of frozen Russian financial assets, real estate, luxury vehicles and works of art was CHF7.1 billion ($8.33 billion).

-Switzerland has long been popular with Russians as a travel destination and place to store wealth.
-The country is a key haven of wealth held by the world’s richest.

 According to bankers, Switzerland’s clear stance on the Ukraine war has raised fears among foreign customers that it could support further Western sanctions in the future.